wigwit/Character-Generation/README.md

 As my project progressed, I found out that it is better to first establish a class called that stores information of feature and an image, then form a list of the class called feature.
 In this way, I bind two things in the same list instead of building two lists

 Another problem that I left unsloved is the display of my image.
 I could not someshow change my png images to transparent backgroun.
 Therefore, there are some problems of showing the actual design.

+Also I tried to use generic algorithm to enhace my code, under character.cpp, I use std::find_if in the public slots function set_Label